 A D&O policy provides coverage for incidents from its inception date to its end date or till the present, provided that the insured renews the policy.
 This insurance provides coverage against error, negligence, misleading statements, acts or omission, or breach of duty and ensures reputational and financial stability.

-– Low-cost premium for first few years because the period of exposure is short.
+– low-cost premium for the first few years because the period of exposure is short

-Generally, the retroactive date is the inception date but there is more in the realm of retroactive date, one can extend back to a specific date from which all the losses and contingencies would be covered.
-The insurer can negotiate on the policy term period and avail coverage for prior acts.
+Generally, the retroactive date is the inception date.
+However, one can extend coverage back to a specific date from which all losses and contingencies would be covered.
+The insured can negotiate the policy term period and avail coverage for prior acts.

 Let’s assume the insurance inception date is 1 January 2020.
 But the insured negotiates with the insurer and uses a retroactive date option to extend D&O policy coverage back to 1 January 2018.
 In this case, the insurer will cover all loss incidents from 1 January 2018.
 However, not all insurers provide this facility.
 And those that do, will charge an additional premium for it.
 Some may offer this coverage if the D&O policy does not have any break in renewal.
 The insurer requires “some” policy to have been in place when the incident occurred even if that was not their own insurance.